ryedin/site/_management/rack-updates.md

 Updating to 20161111013816...
 UPDATING
 ```

+When you update your rack, you will likely need to redeploy applications so that they can pick up the changes and start logging to CloudWatch directly.

 ## Required Updates

 Occasionally, enhancements to Rack will replace an old component with a new one, but in a two-step process to ensure a seamless and stable migration.
 The mechanism we use to guarantee that a Rack completes these migrations properly is the required update.

 Let's say your Rack is running on release version A, and you want to update it to version D, but version B is a required release.
-Running `convox update` would first update your Rack to B to ensure its new component is introduced and put in use.
+Running `convox rack update` would first update your Rack to B to ensure its new component is introduced and put in use.
 Afterwards, with the first step of the migration complete, you could update the Rack to version C or D, which could safely remove the old component.

-In practice, if you notice that a `convox update` doesn't update your Rack to the latest release, you've encountered a required release.
-Running `convox update` again will update your Rack to the latest release, unless another required release is encountered first.
+In practice, if you notice that a `convox rack update` doesn't update your Rack to the latest release, you've encountered a required release.
+Running `convox rack update` again will update your Rack to the latest release, unless another required release is encountered first.